ReneeErnst/end-to-end-model-test-gcp/README.md

 General note - make sure to be thoughtful in where to save model objects to.
 Team likely wants to add some automation to this process.

-## Batch jobs using Jobs in AI Platform
+## Model training and batch prediction using Jobs in AI Platform
-Coming Soon
+Coming Soon: Scheduled model training and batch predictions in AI Platform

-## Model Development Using Jobs in AI Platform (including hyperparameter tuning)
+## Model Development Using Training Jobs in AI Platform
-A more complex job for model training.
-Can be used during model development.
-Includes hyperparamater tuning and measuring model quality when training.
+Coming Soon: Using Training jobs during model development for testing model versions, including hyperparamater tuning and measuring model quality when training.

 ## Model Deployment in AI Platform
 Helpful Links: